 CTC offers its students ongoing assistance with Academic Skills.

-Academic Tutors (including ESL) are available to assist students with regard to writing assignments.
+Academic Tutors (including ESL qualified, research) are available to assist students with regard to writing assignments and correctly acknowledging sources.

 More details can be obtained from the Learning Support Coordinator.

 Contact your Course Advisor

 Visit the University of Divinity website for more information regarding counselling and healthcare services.

 Students with a permanent or temporary disability, condition or disorder are encouraged to make their particular needs known at the time of enrolment, so every effort can be made to accommodate their needs.